 Patients present with tiredness, jaundice, pruritus, and right upper abdominal pain.
 Due to the high risk of intrahepatic bile duct infection, patients might present with fever.

 40% of the patients with PSC are asymptomatic.
 ERCP findings, when combined with an elevated alkaline phosphatase level in a patient with known history of ulcerative colitis can be the presenting feature in asymptomatic PSC.

-If left untreated, few patients can present with cholangiocarcinoma.
+If left untreated, patients are at increased risk for developing cholangiocarcinoma.

 Physical examination reveals weight loss, hepatomegaly, and splenomegaly.
 Jaundice is also evident in these patients.
-In late stage disease, patients might develop ascites, and spider angiomata which are signs of liver failure.
+In late stage disease, patients might develop signs of liver failure such as ascites and spider angiomata.

 Stages of Primary Sclerosing Cholangitis

 PSC is a progressive disorder that has four stages.
 In stage 1, patients have hepatitis and if a biopsy is taken, the bile ducts have inflammatory cell infiltrates.
 Stage 2 disease presents with a clear decrease in the number of the bile ducts.
 Septal fibrosis and necrosis are present in stage 3.
 Patients with stage 4 PSC have liver cirrhosis and end stage liver failure.

 Patients with PSC present with an elevated serum alkaline phosphatase, aminotransferases, and hypergammaglobulinemia.